eclipse-m2e/m2e-core/CONTRIBUTING.md

 * Development Environment: [https://www.eclipse.org/m2e/documentation/m2e-development-environment.html](https://www.eclipse.org/m2e/documentation/m2e-development-environment.html) (documentation currently on wiki, but contributions to move it back into this Git repo are welcome!)
 * m2e only accepts contributions via GitHub Pull Requests against [https://github.com/eclipse-m2e/m2e-core](https://github.com/eclipse-m2e/m2e-core) repository.

+### 🏗️ Build

+Just `mvn clean verify` and typical usage of Maven+Tycho.
+The (long-running) integration tests are skipped by default, add `-Pits,uts` to yur command in order to run them.

+### ⬆️ Version bump

+m2e tries to use OSGi Semantic Version (to properly expose its API contracts and breakage) and Reproducible Version Qualifiers (to minimize the avoid producing multiple equivalent artifacts for identical source).
+This requires the developer to manually bump version from time to time.
+Somes rules are that:

+* __Versions are bumped maximum once per release__ (don't bump versions that were already bumped since last release)
+* __Don't bump versions of what you don't change__
+* __Bump version of the bundles you're modifying only if it's their 1st change since last release__
+* Version bump may need to be cascaded to features that *include* the artifact you just changed, and then to features that *include* such features and so on (unless the version of those features were already bumped since last release).

+The delta for version bumps are:

+* `+0.0.1` (next micro) for a bugfix, or an internal change that doesn't surface to APIs
+* `+0.1.0` (next minor) for an API addition
+* `+1.0.0` (next major) for an API breakage (needs to be discussed on the mailing-list first)
+* If some "smaller" bump already took place, you can replace it with your "bigger one".
+Eg, if last release has org.eclipse.m2e.editor 1.16.1; and someone already bumped version to 1.16.2 (for an internal change) and you're adding a new API, then you need to change version to 1.17.0